What is health literacy?

-Everyday individuals are faces with life-changing decisions about theirs health.
-From the food they buy at the grocery store to the places they work and live.
-Less often are health choices made with the consultation of a health care provider.
+Everyday individuals are faces with life-changing decisions about their health.
+From the food we buy at the grocery store to the places we work and live.
+Less often our everyday health choices made with the consultation of a health care provider.
 People need information they can use in everyday situations so they can make informed decisions and be empowered to protect and promote their health.
 Even individuals with high literacy (reading) and education may have difficulties understanding and using medical terms and complex processes.

 What is a health disparity?

 As defined by the CDC, "health disparities are preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experiences by socially disadvantaged populations."
 Populations can be broken down by race/ethnicity, gender, income, education, geographical location, disability, sexual orientation, and veteran status.

 To break the concept of health disparities down, you can simply think of this term as any preventable condition and/or situation that generally affects one population of people more than another.

 How does it contribute to health disparities and inequalities?

 Generally speaking, minorities have a higher risk of low health literacy and high health disparities.
 For example, there are more African- American people diagnosed with diabetes and high blood pressure, than any other racial group.
 This is considered a health disparity.
 It happens when one groups suffers from higher rates of certain diseases and deaths.